wbjin/a2-videostreaming-via-cdn/README.md

 To spread the load of serving videos among a group of servers, most CDNs perform some kind of load balancing.
 A common technique is to configure the CDN's authoritative DNS server to resolve a single domain name to one out of a set of IP addresses belonging to replicated content servers.
 The DNS server can use various strategies to spread the load, e.g., round-robin, shortest geographic distance, or current server load (which requires servers to periodically report their statuses to the DNS server).

-In this part, you will write a simple load balancing server, `loadBalancer`, that implements load balancing in two different ways: round-robin and geographic distance.
+In this part, you will write a simple load-balancing server, `loadBalancer`, that implements load balancing in two different ways: round-robin and geographic distance.
 As mentioned earlier, we will not implement a DNS server in order to run videoservers locally, as your load balancer will need to specify both an IP address and a port.

 ### Protocol
 The protocol used by the load balancer is defined in `cpp/src/common/loadBalancerProtocol.h`. `miProxy` should send a `LoadBalancerRequest`, and the load balancer should respond with a `LoadBalancerResponse`.

-Remember to use byte order conversion functions (i.e. `ntohl`, `htonl`, `ntohs`, `htons`) when sending/receiving integers over the network!
+Remember to use byte order conversion functions (i.e., `ntohl`, `htonl`, `ntohs`, `htons`) when sending/receiving integers over the network!
 The port and request ID are both interpreted as integers; the IP address is not.
 Please see Discussion 1 materials for why these are important.

 ### Round-Robin Load Balancer
 One of the ways you will implement the load balancer is as a simple round-robin load balancer.
 It will take a file containing a list of videoserver IP addresses and ports on the command line.
 Beginning at the start of the list, the load balancer will return the next IP address in the list for each subsequent request, looping back to the top of the list when it reaches the end.